junlin0902/bank_transaction_api_task/README.md

 - Open `frontend/account.html` or `frontend/transaction.html` to begin
 ![alt text](image-account.png)
 ![alt text](image-transaction.png)
 - Users can click `ACCOUNT` or `TRANSACTION` to switch between those two pages.
-There will some default initial values.
+There will be some default initial values.
 - Users can click the `ADD` button to create new account or transaction.

 - **Special case: